nittka/metadata-extractor-eclipse-plugin/README.md

 On the command line call `java -jar imagesOnMap.jar <folder>` where folder is the folder to search for images.

 In Eclipse you can simply start the `MapFromImagesGPS` launch configuration after defining the root folder in the program arguments.

+You can now open the `imageGps.html` file.
+Make sure Javascript is enabled (for local files as well).